-The Center for World Arts welcomes choreographer and performer Juliana Azoubel, professor of dance, Dance Education Program, School of Fine Arts, Federal University of Minas Gerais (UFMG), Brazil.
-The CWA and the School of Theatre and Dance have enjoyed a wonderful friendship with Juliana Azoubel for almost two decades.
+The Center for World Arts regularly welcomes choreographer and performer Juliana Azoubel, professor of dance, Dance Education Program, School of Fine Arts, Federal University of Minas Gerais (UFMG), Brazil.
+The CWA and the School of Theatre and Dance have enjoyed a wond friendship with Juliana Azoubel for almost two decades.
 Juliana is a UF alum (BFA Dance Performance 2001; MALAS 2007) and has guested with us on multiple occasions since 1998.
-Highlights of Juliana’s visit include lectures and lab classes in World Dance, and Ethnomusicology.
+Highlights of Juliana’s visits include lectures and lab classes in World Dance, and Ethnomusicology.

 “Pontos de contato,” Juliana’s performance-research project, explores multiple layers of contemporary Brazilian identities through staged and site-specific performance.
 The project’s relevance to the current climate in the United States strikes me as profound.
 Its message of humanity deftly inserts shared delight and warm surprise into quotidian life.
 As dance and music arise in unexpected places, the project creates co-participants in beauty as it unfolds.
 As in the United States, many other American communities seek to build bridges of empathy, tolerance, and respect in moments of anxiety and turbulence.
 I am confident that “Pontos de contato” will seed collaborations between MINAS and UF in the fertile soil of shared human encounter and in the collective will of diverse communities to heal.